 Despite the circumstances of their relationship, both parents have a legal obligation to provide ongoing financial support to cover their child's expenses.
 Deemed as a legally permissible way to ensure a child is adequately provided for, child support ensures a child's right to maintain the lifestyle they became accustomed to regardless of where they reside and with whom they live.
 The support is established on the basis that children deserve to maintain the benefits from both parents' incomes in the exact same fashion they would if their parents were still together.
 Child support is customarily issued after paternity is lawfully determined or during the process of a dissolution of marriage.
-The Court may find either parent responsible for paying a contribution to the support of each child.

 Illinois Child Support Considerations

 There are several ways to go about applying for child support in Illinois.
 Parents either file court documents as part of a legal separation or dissolution of marriage, or they file through the Illinois Department of Healthcare and Family Services Division of Child Support Services (IV-D Services).
 Whichever method a parent chooses, hiring a family law attorney will speed up the process and help a parent represent their case in a way that will be effective.
 Legal representation is particularly helpful in cases when a parent has a bad relationship with their ex-partner.
 Simply finding a parent that may have relocated or determining how much the other parent earns are tasks that may be difficult for an individual to tackle by themselves.